Your Member Benefits Website features include:

 Understanding Diabetes

-Diabetes is a chronic metabolic disorder involving high blood sugar levels due to insulin issues.
-Type 1 diabetes is characterized by the pancreas’s inability to produce insulin, whereas Type 2 stems from the body’s insufficient insulin use.
-Uncontrolled diabetes can lead to complications affecting the cardiovascular, nervous, and sensory systems, potentially resulting in severe outcomes like heart disease, kidney damage, blindness, and even death.
+Diabetes is a chronic metabolic disorder characterized by high blood sugar levels due to issues with insulin.
+Type 1 diabetes occurs when the pancreas cannot produce insulin, while Type 2 results from the body’s ineffective use of insulin.
+Uncontrolled diabetes can lead to serious complications affecting the cardiovascular, nervous, and sensory systems—including heart disease, kidney damage, blindness, and even death.

-Diabetes is particularly challenging to manage because many people with diabetes (PWD) are undiagnosed, and blood sugar monitoring is often time-consuming and costly.
-In the U.S., around 37 million people (11 percent of the population) have diabetes, with many unaware of their condition.
-Globally, one person dies every five seconds from diabetes-related causes.
+Management is particularly challenging because many people remain undiagnosed, and monitoring blood sugar can be time-consuming and costly.
+In the U.S., roughly 37 million people—about 11% of the population—have diabetes, many of whom are unaware of it.
+Globally, someone dies from diabetes-related causes every five seconds.

 The Impact of Stigma

-Stigma associated with diabetes contributes to difficulties in managing the disease.
-Common misconceptions—such as viewing diabetes as a consequence of poor lifestyle choices—can discourage individuals from seeking help.
-Fear of judgment may prevent some from disclosing their condition at work, making it harder for them to manage their health effectively.
+Stigma around diabetes complicates disease management.
+Misconceptions—such as the belief that diabetes is always the result of poor lifestyle choices—can discourage individuals from seeking help.
+Fear of judgment may prevent people from disclosing their condition at work, making effective self-management more difficult.

 Diabetes in the Workplace

-Diabetes significantly impacts workplace productivity and health care costs.
-In the U.S., diabetes-related healthcare spending costs employers over $20 billion annually, and globally, diabetes expenses are expected to reach $1 trillion by 2030.
-Employees with Type 2 diabetes experience an 11-19 percent loss in productivity and miss more workdays than their colleagues.
-Lack of diabetes support in the workplace also contributes to low morale among employees who feel unsupported.
+Diabetes has significant implications for workplace productivity and costs.
+In the U.S., diabetes-related healthcare spending exceeds $20 billion annually, and global costs are projected to reach $1 trillion by 2030.
+Employees with Type 2 diabetes may experience an 11–19 percent loss in productivity and take more sick days than colleagues.
+A lack of workplace support can further lower morale for those managing the disease.

 Employer’s Role in Diabetes Management

-Employers have a critical role in diabetes prevention and management.
-Contrary to common misconceptions, risk factors for Type 2 diabetes include environmental and occupational factors—such as high job demands, work stress, and lack of access to healthy food options—rather than simply personal lifestyle choices.
-To address this, employers can create a supportive environment by implementing programs and policies that promote health and well-being.
+Employers can take an active role in diabetes prevention and management.
+Risk factors for Type 2 diabetes include not just personal lifestyle but also environmental and occupational factors—such as high job demands, stress, and limited access to healthy foods.
+By fostering a supportive environment, employers can improve both employee health and organizational outcomes.

-• Health Screenings: As discussed in one of WPO’s new toolkits, “Incentives to Keep Employees Heart Healthy in the Workplace,” providing employees with access to on-site biometric screenings—which cover not only blood sugar but blood pressure, cholesterol, BMI, and waist circumference—can be a huge help in both allowing and encouraging employees to look after their physical health, especially those with Type 2 diabetes.
+• Health Screenings: Offering on-site biometric screenings—which cover not just blood sugar, but blood pressure, cholesterol, BMI, and waist circumference—can be a huge help in enabling and encouraging employees to proactively monitor and manage their health.

 • Education and Awareness Campaigns: Educating employees about diabetes can dispel myths and reduce stigma.
-Campaigns can inform employees about diabetes risk factors, symptoms, and management options.
-Programs like WPO’s Wellness Coaching offer diabetes-specific training that helps employees learn about causes, prevention, and management strategies.
+Campaigns can inform employees about diabetes risk factors, symptoms, and management options, while services like WPO’s Wellness Coaching provide ongoing guidance.

 • Training for Blood Sugar Management: Training all employees on diabetes management, including recognizing symptoms of high and low blood sugar, can help create a safer and more supportive environment.
 This training is especially crucial because low blood sugar incidents can lead to confusion and disorientation, requiring immediate intervention.